 Rather than focusing on the problem I came up with a solution!
 I had been planning on putting the banner lower down on the image, hence having left the grass area pretty bare.
 Instead I decided the banner would go over the messier area of embossing to hide it.
 Unfortunately that did mean that a good chunk of the caravan got hidden too!

 The banner itself is made from white card.
 The sentiment is from the Home Sweet Home set and I added a little heart from the same set, stamped with red pigment ink.
 I then decided to add hearts above the caravan too.
 Initially I was going to just do the outline hearts but I decided they didn’t look right, and went back and stamped them with the solid hearts stamp too.

 Finally I just needed to assemble the card.
-I decided to round the corners of the image panel with my corner chomper, then cut and chomped a brown panel to mount it on.
+I decided to round the corners of the image panel with my We R Memory Keepers Crop-A-Dile Corner Chomper, then cut and chomped a brown panel to mount it on.
 I used my tape runner to adhere the tree patterned paper to the card base, then used my Tombow Multi Mono Liquid glue to attach the image panel.
 I weighted it down with my acrylic block whilst I put foam squares on the back of the banner, and then I removed the weight and adhered the banner, hiding the worst of the embossing.

 Despite the trouble with embossing I am really happy with how this card turned out.
 The theme is clear, the colours work nicely, and I think it’s a sweet card.
 If only I had someone to send it to!